Growing Trees and Amoebas' Replications: Amoebas

 In both cases $A$ is contained in the subtree rooted at $r$ since the path from $r$ to $u_1$ has no common edges with $A$.
-This subtree is inside $\I^{T_0}_u$ so its depth is at most $\ell-2$, which implies that the diameter of $H$ is at most $2\ell-4$.
-Also, any path starting at $r$ and containing $w$ and $u$ should has the length at most $\ell-1$, by the minimality condition.
+This subtree is inside $\I^{T_0}_u$ so its depth is at most $\ell-2$, which implies that diameter of $H$ is at most $2\ell-4$.
+Also, any path starting in $r$ and containing $w$ and $u$ should have length at most $\ell-1$, by the minimality condition.
 Since $T_i$ contains $T_0$ and the path from $r$ to $T_0$ has at least 3 edges, the diameter of $T_0$ is at most $2\ell-6$. \end{proof}

-Lemma~\ref{lm:depth-bound} puts restrictions on extensions using `new' edges only.
-Ambiguous $\ell$-growths are possible in generation sequences even if $H$ has the diameter at least $2\ell-6$.
-See example in Fig.~\ref{pic:ambiguity}.
+\cref{lm:depth-bound} puts restrictions on extensions using `new' edges only.
+Non-isomorphic $\ell$-growths are possible in generation sequences even if $H$ has the diameter at least $2\ell-6$; see an example in Fig.~\ref{pic:ambiguity}.